 If you give us information about another person, in doing so you confirm that they have given you permission to provide it to us to be able to process their personal data (including any sensitive personal data) and also that you have told them who we are and what we will use their data for, as set out in this statement.

-Groves John and Westrup Ltd or group companies (which includes any company of whom the ultimate parent company is Munich Re Holdings Company (UK) Ltd) will contact you from time to time by telephone, post, e-mail or SMS to keep you informed with news, products or services, including but not limited to boat insurance together with carefully selected offers or promotions which we feel may be of interest to you.
+Groves, John and Westrup Limited or group companies (which includes any company of whom the ultimate parent company is Munich Re Specialty Group Limited) will contact you from time to time by telephone, post, e-mail or SMS to keep you informed with news, products or services, including but not limited to boat insurance together with carefully selected offers or promotions which we feel may be of interest to you.
 Other carefully selected companies may also contact you by post.

-If you do not want your personal information to be used this way please click here email@example.com or write to The Data Manager, Groves John and Westrup Limited, Silkhouse Court, Tithebarn Street, Liverpool, L2 2QW.
+If you do not want your personal information to be used this way please click here email@example.com or write to The Data Protection Officer, Groves, John and Westrup Limited, Silkhouse Court, Tithebarn Street, Liverpool, L2 2QW.

 We will endeavour to treat your personal information as private and confidential.